 Medical experts agree that gender-affirming care can be life saving for transgender youth like Eva, who has been on blockers since age 9 and hormones since age 14.
-This position, which truly protects these youth, has the endorsement of The World Professional Association for Transgender Health, the American Academy of Pediatrics, the American Academy of Child and Adolescent Psychiatry, and the American Medical Association, and many other medical organizations.
+This position, which truly protects these youth, has the endorsement of the World Professional Association for Transgender Health, the American Academy of Pediatrics, the American Academy of Child and Adolescent Psychiatry, and the American Medical Association, as well as many other medical organizations.

 What has become a political flashpoint in America’s culture war is, for vulnerable trans youth, a matter of life and death.
-Eva had attempted suicide at age 6, and she is not alone.
-According to the CDC's 2017 Youth Risk Behavior Survey, “In the past year, one in three transgender youth reported attempting suicide, almost one-third reported being a victim of sexual violence, and more than half reported a two-week period of depression.”
-The Trevor Project’s 2020 National Survey on LGBTQ Mental Health reports that “48% of LGBTQ youth reported engaging in self-harm in the past twelve months, including over 60% of transgender and nonbinary youth.”
+Eva attempted suicide at age 6, and she is not alone.
+According to the CDC's 2017 Youth Risk Behavior Survey, “one in three transgender youth reported attempting suicide, almost one-third reported being a victim of sexual violence, and more than half reported a two-week period of depression.”
+The Trevor Project’s 2020 National Survey on LGBTQ Mental Health reports that “48% of LGBTQ+ youth reported engaging in self-harm in the past twelve months, including over 60% of transgender and nonbinary youth.”

 What gives me hope is that the majority of Americans support trans rights.
-An April 2021 PBS NewsHour/NPR/Marist poll found that two thirds of Americans oppose laws that would limit transgender rights, with approximately 63 percent of adults (including 80 percent of adults under 40) supporting the Equality Act, which would create federal nondiscrimination protections for sexual orientation and gender identity.
+In April 2021, PBS NewsHour/NPR/Marist poll found that two-thirds of Americans oppose laws that would limit transgender rights, with approximately 63% of adults (including 80% of adults under 40) supporting the Equality Act, which would create federal nondiscrimination protections for sexual orientation and gender identity.
 This support is not limited to the general public.
-More than 90 major U.S. corporations, have objected to the latest anti-transgender legislative onslaught.
-After nearly 550 college athletes have stood up to anti-transgender legislation by demanding the urged the NCAA to pull championships from states with anti-trans sports legislation, the NCAA said that it will only select host locations that can provide environments free of discrimination. .
+More than 90 major U.S. corporations have objected to the latest anti-transgender legislative onslaught.
+After nearly 550 college athletes stood up to anti-transgender legislation by demanding the urged the NCAA to pull championships from states with anti-trans sports legislation, the NCAA said that it will only select host locations that can provide environments free of discrimination.

 Like many other parents of trans children, my family has fought for our child’s well-being and legal rights at every level.
 Along the way, we have found allies in this struggle, particularly in our Reform congregation, which has been an emotional oasis for Eva.
 She has blown the shofar on the High Holidays since she was 8 and for her tenth birthday gift requested a shofar.
 She helped initiate and organize the congregation’s annual Pride service.